MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/nf-shlwapi-strcspna.md

 ---
 UID: NF:shlwapi.StrCSpnA
 title: StrCSpnA function (shlwapi.h)
 description: Searches a string for the first occurrence of any of a group of characters.
 The search method is case-sensitive, and the terminating NULL character is included within the search pattern match.
+(ANSI)
 helpviewer_keywords: ["StrCSpn","StrCSpn function [Windows Shell]","StrCSpnA","StrCSpnW","_win32_StrCSpn","shell.StrCSpn","shlwapi/StrCSpn","shlwapi/StrCSpnA","shlwapi/StrCSpnW"]
 old-location: shell\StrCSpn.htm
 tech.root: shell